Groundwater Science, 3rd edition (2023) is a general hydrogeology textbook published by Academic Press, a division of Elsevier.

-Amazon’s page for the book has a complete table of contents, samples of several chapters, and independent reviews.
+Amazon’s page for the book has a complete table of contents, a sample of the text, and independent reviews.

 Errata for Groundwater Science (2012), 2nd edition

 Listed below are errata for the 2nd edition that are known to the author, listed in order by page number.
 Obvious typos of little significance are not included in this list.

 24 Fig 2.1, angle on water molecule is 105 degrees, not 150.

 68 The double partial derivative symbol in the denominator of Eq 3.26 should only be one.